Hiking Packing List: Essential Hiking Gear for Any Hike

 A women’s-specific streamlined top-loader.
 This versatile lightweight pack offers features—like a reservoir sleeve and trekking pole attachment points that you can get to without taking off the pack (my favorite feature!)

-This 30L pack is great for multi-day hikes where you don’t have to bring camping gear with you.
-As all Osprey packs it has the Stow and Go pole functionality, adjustable height, sturdy hip belt, and a water reservoir.
+This 30L Osprey pack and the 28L Gregory backpack are great for multi-day hikes, where you don’t have to bring camping gear with you.
+As with all Osprey packs, it has the Stow and Go pole functionality, adjustable height, sturdy hip belt, and a water reservoir.
 However, unlike the Sirrus, it doesn’t come with a rain cover.

-I used this pack for my Dolomites Hut to Hut 8-day hike.
-It was perfect for extra layers and rain gear as well as snacks, and a first aid kit.
+I used the Osprey pack for my Dolomites Hut to Hut 8-day hike.
+It was perfect for extra layers and rain gear, as well as snacks and a first aid kit.
 I even fit in some camera gear quite comfortably.
+I used the Gregory pack for my 100 mile Kerry Way hike.

 Deuter Futura 45+10 Backpacking